2025 SMST SCHEDULE

 3. Cancel games in progress.
 Any game that has completed one full half of play will be

-considered a completed game.
+considered an official game.
 Games that have not completed one full half of play may be resumed for a shortened second half, rescheduled or canceled.

 UNIFORMS

-1. Home Team: Home team is the first team listed on the game schedules.
-Home team is to wear their dark team colors (both jerseys and socks).
+1. Home Team: Home team is the first team listed on the game schedules, and is to wear their dark team colors (both jerseys and socks).
 If the referee determines there is a jersey and/or sock color conflict, the home team will change to a contrasting color.
-IMPORTANT: Both teams should bring both of their jersey colors to each game to assure no color conflicts arise.
+IMPORTANT: All teams should bring both of their jersey colors to each game to assure no color conflicts arise.
 Home is dark on dark, away is light on light (preferably white).

 2. Player numbers are required on jerseys.
 No two players on the same team shall be permitted to wear the same number.